Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Introduction

 \section{Introduction}

-The zodiacal light (ZL) is sunlight scattered by interplanetary dust particles (IDPs) at optical wavelengths and is a major contributor to the diffuse celestial brightness.
-Therefore, observations of the ZL are important for investigating the physical properties of IDPs and their spatial distribution in the solar system.
-Owing to strong terrestrial atmospheric emission, space-based observations are required for studies of the ZL \citep{Murdock1985, Matsuura1995, Matsumoto1996, Tsumura2010, Tsumura2013, BUFFINGTON201688, Korngut2022, Takimoto2022, Takimoto2023}.
+Zodiacal light (ZL) is a major contributor to the diffuse brightness of the night sky arising from astrophysical sources outside the terrestrial atmosphere \citep{Leinert1998, Mattila2019}.
+It results from the scattering of optical and near-infrared photospheric light from the Sun by interplanetary dust particles (IDPs); therefore, ZL observations are important for investigating the physical properties and spatial distributions of IDPs in the solar system.

+Space-based observations are required to study ZL since strong terrestrial atmospheric emissions obscure the weaker ZL signals \citep{Gary1973, Murdock1985, Matsuura1995, Matsumoto1996, Tsumura2010, Tsumura2013, BUFFINGTON201688, Korngut2022, Takimoto2022, Takimoto2023}.
 A detailed model of the IDP distribution has been established based on all-sky infrared imaging by the Diffuse Infrared Background Experiment (DIRBE) onboard the Cosmic Background Explorer (COBE) \citep{Kelsall1998}.
 The \texttt{ZodiSURF} model estimates the ZL brightness at optical wavelengths by combining the DIRBE-based IDP distribution with a scattering phase function and albedo empirically determined from the sky surface brightness measured by the Hubble Space Telescope (HST) \citep{OBrien_2026}.
 However, the applicability of this model is limited to solar elongation angles greater than $80^\circ$.

+The Fraunhofer corona (F-corona; \citealt{Hulst1947}) is understood as the inner extension of the ZL rather than as a distinct phenomenon.
+Observing the F-corona is challenging due to the strong contrast with the bright solar photosphere.
+Therefore, observational opportunities are largely limited to solar eclipses or eclipse-like occultation geometries.
+Space-based observations of the F-corona are reviewed by \citet{Lamy2022}.